Tristanovsk/hgrs/README.md

 # hGRS package
 ## Hyperspectral Glint Removal System for hyperspectral remote sensing of the aquatic environment

+# WARNING: this is a working version between collaborators please do not use it as is.
+Stable version will come soon.

 ### Prerequisites

 If you want to get visualization tool, you first need to install the following libraries (more secure with Anaconda):